Written by Jonathan Munson, Executive Director, RFTH

 John Newton, the former slave trader and author of “Amazing Grace,” says it like this, “I am not what I ought to be, I am not what I want to be, I am not what I hope to be in another world, but still I am not what I once used to be.”

-But until then, by all means, we dare not grow complacent.
-Whether we’ve walked with Jesus for 1 month or 30 years, we will still have miles – I mean degrees – to go, don’t we?
+Until then, by all means, we dare not grow complacent.
+Whether we’ve walked with Jesus for 1 week or 30 years, we will still have miles – I mean degrees – to go, don’t we?

 So, pray this with me: